 If you have existing customers that will be taxed, you will need to ensure their address has a country currently and any additional address elements needed to tax properly.
 Learn more about existing customer addresses here.

 To map your Recurly products to taxability rules in Vertex, you can either use a one-to-one mapping with a Vertex Product or assign a group of products in Recurly to use the same Vertex Product Class.

 To associate each product in Recurly with a product rule in Vertex, configure each Recurly product code (plan code, add-on code, adjustment product code) to be a “Product” rule in Vertex.
+These Recurly product codes are sent to Vertex as the Product of the line item.
 This configuration option requires no changes in Recurly, but does require you to consistently keep Vertex up-to-date with your Recurly product codes changes.
 This is likely not ideal for large product catalogs.

-The recommended configuration is to use Vertex’s Product Class.
+The recommended configuration for mapping your Recurly products to Vertex taxability rules is to use Vertex’s Product Class.
 Create a Product Class in Vertex for each unique taxability rule and then set that Product Class as the “Tax Code” of the appropriate products in Recurly.
-Note that if the line item has both a Product and Product Class mapped via the product code and tax code in Recurly, Vertex will use the Product rule over the Product Class.
+Note that if the line item has both a Product and Product Class mapped via the product code and tax code in Recurly, Vertex will use the Product rule over the Product Class rule.

 If you are not currently using Recurly Taxes powered by Avalara, and you have the Vertex feature on your site, you will see the ability in the API and Recurly Admin Console to set a Tax Code for your plan fees, add-on fees, and one-time charges.
 Depending on your circumstances, we have different recommendations for when to set Tax Codes in your go-live steps.